projectbarbel/barbelsite/docs/springboot.md

 sidebar_label: Spring Boot helper example
 ---

-Follwing example demonstrates how to use `BarbelHisto` in a Spring Boot application.
+The following example demonstrates how to use `BarbelHisto` in a Spring Boot application.
 There are two fundamental alternatives to integrate `BarbelHisto` into Spring Boot: using `BarbelHisto` as a helper class in your services, or you use `BarbelHisto` event listener persistence within Spring Boot services.
 This example demonstrates the simple helper class alternative.

 The Spring Boot example application can be found [here in the examples repository](https://github.com/projectbarbel/barbelhisto-samples/tree/master/springboot-helper).